If you are reading this guide you are either…

 Test My Site with Google offers various apps to measure load speed and user experience.
 Do an audit of your mobile site speed and make any necessary adjustments… or risk penalization by search engines.

 To make your site fit with mobile you’ll want to utilize some of the benefits of mobile apps.
 A great half-way house between website and app is to use what is known as a Progressive Web App (PWA).

 They don’t need to be downloaded from an app store, they run across all devices, and are accessible via laptop and desktop; plus they utilize a lot of the mobile tech that makes mobile apps such powerful tools (more on that below!).

 Make an app

-It pulls data like colour scheme and images from your Facebook page and coordinates it with your URL content to create a cohesive, branded app which you can easily edit using drag and drop functionality.
+It pulls data like color scheme and images from your Facebook page and coordinates it with your URL content to create a cohesive, branded app that you can easily edit using drag and drop functionality.

 And if you get stuck or want to take your app to the next level you can easily hire us to develop your app for you.

 The Toni and Guy app is a great example of a cracking salon app.

 The app lets you find and bookmark local salons across the country, has an “alerts” section for latest news and offers, makes jumping on their social media accounts really straightforward, and lets you easily make bookings and send messages.

 A great idea for your business is to encourage clients to download your app for future bookings.
 You can even offer them a 20% discount on their next cut if they download the app.
 The promise of future freebies and discounts, plus the simplicity of streamlined booking should keep them using your app for years to come.